Liwa Fort: Location

 Liwa Fort is located in the Wilayah (Province) of Liwa, part of the Al Batinah North Governorate in northern Oman.
 Positioned approximately 1.5 kilometers from the center of the Wilayat, the fort lies near the coast, surrounded by farmland, it can be reached via Harmul Street, an ancillary thoroughfare in Liwa.
 Its towers provide views of nearby settlements, including the coastal village of Harmul, located 2 kilometers away, famous for its natural mangrove habitats and graffiti art.

-Architecture & use
+Architecture and use

 Liwa Fort is characterised by its high walls and five observation towers, providing expansive views of the surrounding region.
 The central structure, known as Al-Qasbah, is a three-story building featuring five rooms and two halls.
 This building housed the Wali and his family and served as a place for governance and observation.
 Additionally, there is a Majlis (guest & conference room), historically known as "Al Sablah".
 The Ministry of Heritage and Culture started restoration work in 2000 for the Fort and completed it in 2003.